 Beyond the city, the greater Boston area provides a thriving craft beer scene, beautiful hiking and biking trails, tranquil rivers and streams ideal for kayaking, and more.

 THINGS TO DO

 Patios at City Hall Plaza – Built on the idea that a city center was once known for public gathering and socialization, Boston City Hall Plaza opens the summer with The Patios.
 Enjoy refreshing pints of Wachusett Brewing Company beers, a rotating food truck schedule, and special pop ups like visits from puppies and book mobiles provided by the Boston Public Library.
-The Patios at City Hall Plaza is a short walk from Faneuil Hall, Hilton Boston Downtown/Faneuil Hall and Ames Boston Hotel, Curio Collection by Hilton.
+The Patios at City Hall Plaza is a short walk from Faneuil Hall, Hilton Boston Downtown/Faneuil Hall.

 Boston Harborfest – For nearly 40 years, Boston has amplified their Independence Day celebration by stretching the festivities over a full week, providing over 100 family-friendly activities and events along Boston Harbor.
 From fireworks and boat tours, to live entertainment and historical reenactments, there is no better time to be in Boston than Fourth of July week.
 Stay close to the action all week long.
 Hilton Boston Logan Airport, DoubleTree by Hilton Boston Logan Airport Chelsea, DoubleTree by Hilton Boston – Downtown and DoubleTree by Hilton Boston Bayside are all short distances away, with easy access to the Harbor via public transportation or water taxi.